blaisewang/latex2img-mathpix/README.md

 <!-- prettier-ignore-end -->
 <!-- ALL-CONTRIBUTORS-LIST:END -->

-This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification.
-Contributions of any kind welcome!
+## License

+This code is distributed under the terms of the [Apache License 2.0](https://github.com/blaisewang/img2latex-mathpix/blob/master/LICENSE).